Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Ecosystem-mapping.md

 ## Collaborative whiteboard for assosicated notes from interviews

-This is a collaborative whiteboard hosted on Miro where short form information/data from the interviews will be hosted in order to be pre-sythesised by the researcher and then a follow-up synthesis confirmation, correction or adaptation can be made by the interview participants. https://miro.com/app/board/o9J_ltJ2k-w=/?invite_link_id=560477843428
+This is a collaborative whiteboard hosted on Miro where short-form information/data from the interviews will be hosted in order to be pre-synthesised by the researcher and then a follow-up synthesis confirmation, correction or adaptation can be made by the interview participants. https://miro.com/app/board/o9J_ltJ2k-w=/?invite_link_id=560477843428